 Thursday 9th January 1600 KM 1000 M

 I leave Rhode Island for Boston Logan Airport just after 9.
 It turns out to be a good decision to leave a bit earlier as traffic gets heavy once I’m in Boston.
 After dropping the rental car I check in my bag before heading through security.
 I haven’t had breakfast so once I’m through I grab a couple of bagels with cream cheese from Dunkin Donuts.
 My flight leaves in a couple of hours which gives me time to work on my website and check my social media.
 All passengers are boarded on my American Airlines flight to Chicago early but it’s delayed due to a logbook misplacement.
-However it doesn’t make too much difference as it means less waiting time for my shuttle from O’Hare to Milwaukee airport, from where I take an Uber to Dan and Jenny’s home in Franklin.
+However it doesn’t make too much difference as it means less waiting time for my shuttle from O’Hare to Milwaukee airport, from where I take an Uber to Dan and Jenni’s home in Franklin.
 Jenni and her neighbour Jamie are cooking me a Thai green curry for tonight’s dinner whilst Dan is working and Dan’s son Anthony is playing computer games in the basement.
 This gives me time to relax on the couch after a long day of traveling.
 The food is really good with Dan arriving back home just in time for dinner.
-As per usual we make several new travel plans.
+As per usual we make several new travel plans!
 Dan wants me to attend both his bachelor party in Vegas in a couple of weeks time plus his and Jenni’s wedding in the Dominican Republic the weekend after Super Bowl in Miami.
-I would love to join them all but it all depends on how the Packers progress in playoffs.
-After dinner I say goodbye to everyone and drive to Wauwatosa to catch and stay with my good mate’s Ed and Paige.
+I would love to join them for both but it all depends on how the Packers progress in the playoffs.
+After dinner I say goodbye to everyone and drive to Wauwatosa to catch and stay with my good mates Ed and Paige.
 Only Paige is at home with Ed at local bar a minutes drive away from their home.
 It’s great to catch up with Ed plus his mate Richard, who is keen to meet me after hearing my story from Ed.
 It’s getting late so we all say our goodbyes with Ed and I heading back to the house.
 We stay up for a bit having an interesting discussion about a number of topics before each of us say goodnight and head to sleep.
-I’m in Nick’s old bedroom.
+I’m spending the night in Nick’s old bedroom.

 Friday 10th January 200 KM 125 M

 Ed wakes me up around half past eight to say goodbye before he goes off to work.
 I get ready to leave and once I’m organised I say goodbye to Paige whose at home today with Friday being her day off work.
 My first stop is Milwaukee Public Market to pick up a pie for dinner tonight, as requested by Heather from my host family.
-Sadly they don’t have any plus the attendant kindly rings around a couple of places to check if they have any but it’s not meant to be delivery for everyone isn’t until this afternoon.
+Sadly they don’t have any plus the attendant kindly rings around a couple of places to check if they have any but it’s not meant to be as delivery for everyone isn’t until this afternoon.
 I drive back to Green Bay stopping at a Culvers en-route to use one of the complimentary meal vouchers that my mate Justin gave to me to when I was in Detroit a couple of weeks ago.
 I think that because I told the manager who took my order that it’s my first ever Culvers they make it an extra bit special as it’s really good.
 I arrive back at the house with Heather busy on the phone.
 I’m having an interview outside Lambeau with NBC 26 so I freshen up and drive back to the stadium.
 Last time it was with a guy called Ryan with today’s interviewer being Eric.
 In fact I get my mate Eric to join me as he donated me a ticket to the Soldier Field game and is also taking me to this Sunday’s game too.
 The interview goes well although I stumble on one question which has to be re-recorded.
 I’m also asked about the Australian bushfires which has been such an awful tragedy.
 Hopefully I can create some awareness which can raise some funds for the destruction caused in regional Victoria and New South Wales.
 After the interview I catch up with my good mate Will for a Friday fish-fry at the Redwood Inn.
 This place for me is one of the best places in Wisconsin to get a fish-fry.
 The Redwood Inn is located near Denmark which is also where Will grew up.
 He takes me to the family farm now occupied by his younger brother.
 Back in town I head back to the house where I unpack my luggage and work on my website.
 Nick and Jack are soon back home and it’s good to be reunited with everyone again.
 Although I’m not that hungry from a big, late lunch I still join the family for a nice dinner as it’s been ages since our last one.
 The evening is spent relaxing before I get a message from my mate Jon from tailgate Lot 1 that he’s at the Lorelei Inn.
 It turns out that he and my mate Dave, who owns the Lorelei Inn, went to school together.
 Also Jon and Dave’s high school mate who is now a Professor at The University of Delaware is in town to catch up with old friends as well as attend Sunday’s game at Lambeau.
 The guys reminisce about growing up in Green Bay when the Packers weren’t successful on the field yet still sold out games.
 But it was easier and cheaper getting tickets than it is today.
-Dave gives me a poster with all the games for pre and regular season on them as a souvenir.
+Dave gives me a poster with all the games for both pre and regular season on them as a souvenir.
 I say goodbye to the guys not too late as tomorrow I’m up early to go ice fishing.
 On Sunday I will be helping Jon at Lot 1 by pouring Shotski.
 He comments as I’m leaving how good I have become at bartending but I reply that I learnt from him!
 Once I’m back at the house I’m off to bed.

 Saturday 11th January